AllAmerica and Redneck Bank: 4.40% APY Money Market (up to $100k), 4.65% APY Rewards Checking (up to $15k)

 Available only to individual investors, fintech companies often pay higher-than-market rates in order to achieve fast short-term growth (often using venture capital).
 “Fintech” is usually a software layer on top of a partner bank’s FDIC insurance.

-• 4.45% APY ($1 minimum).
-SaveBetter lets you switch between different FDIC-insured banks and NCUA-insured credit unions easily without opening a new account every time, and their liquid savings rates currently top out at 4.45%.
-This system makes it easier for you to maintain a top rate even if one bank decides to drop out of the “rate race”. 😉 There is usually another bank waiting in the wings that is still looking for deposits.
+• 5.05% APY ($1 minimum).
+SaveBetter lets you switch between different FDIC-insured banks and NCUA-insured credit unions easily without opening a new account every time, and their liquid savings rates currently top out at 5.05% APY.
+See my SaveBetter review for details.
+SaveBetter does not charge a fee to switch between banks.

 High-yield savings accounts